Pometry/Raphtory/docs/source/Analysis/queries.md

 If you are working with real times, then you can also provide strings expressing timestamps.
 The default format is `"yyyy-MM-dd[ HH:mm:ss[.SSS]]"`.
 This means that you can provide just dates (`"2020-01-01"`), or timestamps with up to seconds (`"2020-01-01 00:00:00"`) or up to milliseconds (`"2020-01-01 00:00:00.000"`). **Note:** These examples are interpreted as having all trailing units as zeros.

 For instance, let's say that you are only interested in the activity of your graph within the year 2020.
-In order to apply an algorithm only over that interval, we can do the following:
+In order to apply an algorithm over onlyb that interval, we can do the following:

 ```scala
 graph